Eschatologue/CM_wiki/docs/class/magus/warder.md

 When you use your Warder's Bond Reaction and you take damage, you can expend a spell slot as part of the same Reaction to reduce that damage by `2d8` per level of the spell slot you expended.

-Moreover, whenever you start your turn within 10 feet of your Ward, you can grant one of you **:trt-thp: Temporary Hit Points** equal to your Intelligence modifier (minimum of 1).
+Moreover, whenever you start your turn within 10 feet of your Ward, you can grant one of you **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to your Intelligence modifier (minimum of 1).

 ### Level 15: Bond Perfected